 Following the successful ‘You Broke My Heart So Gently’ release, Tompkins put out ‘Critical,’ another song from his new EP ‘From My Sleeve To The World’ that is coming on October 9th.
 “It’s a lovely song.
 When I say lovely is quite aggressive.
 It’s a very fitting song for this generation where we have so much to say about people online.
 But as we saw them in real life, we’d never say half the stuff that we’re saying online, and that’s what it’s about.
 It’s about my personal experience with cyberbullying, but not so bullying I don’t really think of it like that.
 I think there are people online trying to get me to rise to that, and I would never do that”, Tompkins touches upon a topic that is very crucial in this DNA age and also shares a new music video for ‘Critical.’

 Even by reading this interview, you can sense the growth in Tompkins confidence and maturity.
 From being scared to perform on the street in front of few people, he is now putting things in motion.
 He believes in his work, lyrics, music, and would not shed away from more opportunities in acting and directing.
 On his Twitter page, Tompkins said to watch out for where he will be in a year.
 So I asked him.
 Where does he see himself this time next year?

 “In a year’s time if I can be in a place where people don’t quite understand English or can’t even speak it, but they know my lyrics because that’s what happens.
 I see it in documentaries all the time.
 They’ll be like what they’ll be speaking to the fans beforehand before the show, and they’ll be speaking in their native language with subtitles.
 And then when you see them later on in the show, they’re singing word for word, and I’m thinking like how do you do that?”

-While Tompkins is manifesting a world tour, you can get the tickets now for his ‘From My Sleeve To UK and Ireland Tour’ coming to your city in November.
+While Tompkins is manifesting a world tour, you can get tickets for his tour ‘From My Sleeve To England’ and ‘From My Sleeve To Ireland’ in November.